 The Ma Pi Leng Pass is a mountainous pass in Ha Giang, a province in the north of Vietnam.
 It is approximately 13 miles (20 kilometers) long and connects the towns of Dong Van and Meo Vac.
 It’s a spectacular stretch of road overlooking stunning rock formations, rice terraces and gorgeous scenery.
 Conquer this on a motorbike so you can stop at every possible opportunity to take photos.

-75-mile long (120-kilometer) coastline features thousands of limestone karst peaks rising from the water, natural stalactite caves, picturesque islands and unique fishing villages.
-It is the most popular tourist destination in Vietnam and the best way to get around is by doing a tour
+This UNESCO-protected 75-mile long (120-kilometer) coastline features thousands of limestone karst peaks rising from the water, natural stalactite caves, picturesque islands and unique fishing villages.
+It is the most popular tourist destination in Vietnam and the best way to get around is by doing a tour.

 Hai Van Pass is probably one of the most scenic routes in Vietnam, snaking its way through the coast and up the mountains.
 It reaches up to 1,640 feet (500 meters) in altitude, making it the highest pass in Vietnam.
 You will have amazing views of the surrounding mountainous landscape and turquoise coastline below.